wwt/git-foundations/docs/sections/section_3.md

 1. Navigate to [https://github.com/login](https://github.com/login "GitHub.com login"){target=_blank} and log in.
 2. The view you see may vary depending on whether or not your GitHub account is new.
 You should see a green button on the left side of the window which reads either **Create repository**, **New repository**, or something similar.

+    !!! tip
-    - If you don't see the button, navigate to your GitHub home page with click to the GitHub logo in the upper-left corner of any GitHub window.
+        If you don't see the green button, navigate to your GitHub home page with click to the GitHub logo in the upper-left corner of any GitHub window.

     [![github-new-repo](../images/github-new-repo.png "Create new repository")](/git-foundations/images/github-new-repo.png){target=_blank}